hurricanehrndz/docker-containers/subsonic/README.md

 * HTTP_PORT  - port Subsonic listens to for HTTP requests.
 Default is 4040.
 * HTTPS_PORT - port Subsonic listens to for HTTPS requests.
 Default is null.
 * MAX_MEM    - maximum Java heap size in megabytes.
 Default value is 150.
+* KEEP_TRANSCODE - ensures transcode directory does not get wiped each time the container is created.

 If you set HTTPS_PORT to something else other than `0` all HTTP request will be redirected to HTTPS.